Eating Disorder Treatment and Recovery

 Elisa Feingold, D.O.

-Dr. Feingold graduated from the UMDNJ-School of Osteopathic Medicine in 1989; she completed her internal medicine internship at USC in 1990 and her psychiatry training at UCSD in 1993.
-She had a long career in private practice in San Luis Obispo treating adults for all types of mental health problems.
-She was a Certified Medical Review Officer and a trained acupuncturist as well.
+Dr. Feingold graduated from the UMDNJ-School of Osteopathic Medicine in 1989; she completed her internal medicine internship at the University of Southern California in 1990 and her psychiatry training at UC San Diego in 1993.
+She has 30 years of experience providing holistic psychiatric care to adults of all ages.
+In addition to expertise in psychopharmacology, she has a strong commitment to helping patients manage mental health problems using life style practices, cognitive-behavioral skills, and mindful connections to others that are joyful and promote personal growth.
+She will soon have certification in Nutritional Psychiatry.
 She joined Campus Health & Wellbeing part-time in 2013, and was pleased to join the team on a full-time basis in 2018.

 Stephanie Kurihara, FNP-C.